Each time you install HENkaku from this site, you will get the latest version. To update HENkaku, simply reboot your Vita and install again.

 Release 8 (March 26, 2017)

-PSN spoofing works again for 3.63 (it will be fixed in the next firmware, so use it while you can!).
-Make sure your spoof version is set to 3.63.
+PSN spoofing works again (it will be fixed by Sony in the future so use it while you can.
 You can also disable PSN spoofing in molecularShell settings menu.

 PSN spoofing: You can access PSN without updating to 3.61!